Build multi-modal AI applications using our new open-source Vision AI SDK.

 val participants by call.state.participants.collectAsState() val connection by call.state.connection.collectAsState()

-You'll find all relevant states for a call in call.state and call.state.participants.
-The documentation on Call state and Participant state explains this further.
+You'll find all relevant states in call.state and call.state.participants.
+See Call and Participant state.

 Step 4 — Join a Call From the Web

-Let's join the call from your browser to make this a little more interactive.
+Let's join the call from your browser to make this interactive.

 For testing you can join the call on our web-app:

-On your Android device, you'll see the text update to 2 participants.
-Keep the browser tab open so you can continue testing changes in the next steps.
+On your Android device, the text updates to 2 participants.
+Keep the browser tab open to test changes in the next steps.

 Step 5 — Render Local & Remote Videos